programmerraja/MyBlog/content/notes/2024/Software Architecture and Decision-Making.md

 ## Books for leadership

-The Hard Things About Hard Things by Ben Horowitz, Trillion Dollar Coach by Eric Schmidt et al., Team of Teams: New Rules of Engagement for a Complex World by Stanley McChrystal, Good Strategy, Bad Strategy by Richard Rumel
+- The Hard Things About Hard Things by Ben Horowitz,
+- Trillion Dollar Coach by Eric Schmidt et al.,
+- Team of Teams:
+- New Rules of Engagement for a Complex World by Stanley McChrystal
+- Good Strategy, Bad Strategy by Richard Rumel

 Three layers of architecture of The Open Group Architecture Framework (TOGAF)

-two prominent approaches to system architecture:
+**Two prominent approaches to system architecture:**
-• Waterfall ->identify the system’s requirements in full detail beforehand and start building
+1.  **Waterfall** ->identify the system’s requirements in full detail beforehand and start building
-• Agile -> Iterative way (collaborating with users to refine requirements and construct a system that can genuinely benefit the user)
+2. **Agile** -> Iterative way (collaborating with users to refine requirements and construct a system that can genuinely benefit the user)

 ## Understanding Systems, Design, and Architecture